 (4) Consists of performance-based restricted stock granted on December 7, 2022, which are eligible to vest in substantially equal one-third tranches on November 30, 2023, November 30, 2024 and November 30, 2025, based on performance measurements relative to applicable performance objectives during the applicable performance periods, generally subject to continued service with the Company.
-These shares represent the maximum number of shares subject to the restricted stock awards that may become eligible for vesting on November 30, 2023, 2024 and 2025 based on performance relative to the applicable performance objectives during the applicable performance objectives during the applicable performance objectives.
+These shares represent the maximum number of shares subject to the restricted stock awards that may become eligible for vesting on November 30, 2023, 2024 and 2025 based on performance relative to the applicable performance objectives during the applicable performance period.